 When choosing the size of the sign required for a specific work environment, you must take into consideration available lightning in the area the sign will be located and the viewing distance between the observer and the sign location.

-Note that in poor lighting conditions, signs that are not likely to fall under the observer’s line of site will need to increase by 50% of the recommended sizes.
+Note that in poor lighting conditions, signs that are not likely to fall under the observer’s line of sight will need to increase by 50% of the recommended sizes.

-It is also important that safety signs be positioned to maximise their effectiveness.
-Obviously, safety signs should be positioned in visible spaces as near as possible to the hazard in question, as long as people still have time to read and interpret the sign before come upon the danger.
+It is also important that safety sign be positioned to maximise their effectiveness.
+Obviously, safety sign should be positioned in visible spaces as near as possible to the hazard in question, as long as people still have time to read and interpret the sign before coming upon the danger.

 All signs should be positioned at eye level and should not be placed on movable objects, such as windows or sliding doors.

 For more information on safety signs, please do not hesitate to call us.
 At AITO Firework Sdn Bhd, we do provide consultation services that will help you with any safety inquiry.
 Call 03 – 7831 4791.
 CALL US NOW.